freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

   print('new feature')
 ````

-Say you are trying to rebase "Commit 12" onto another commit.
-If, for some reason, these context lines don't exist as they do in the patch on the commit you are rebasing _onto_, then you will have a conflict.
+Say you are trying to rebase "Commit 12" onto another Commit.
+If, for some reason, these context lines don't exist as they do in the patch on the Commit you are rebasing _onto_, then you will have a conflict.
 To learn more about conflicts and how to resolve them, see [this guide](https://www.freecodecamp.org/news/the-definitive-guide-to-git-merge/).

 # Zooming Out for the Big Picture